shubhanshuj22/CP-Directory/Guidelines For Contribution.md

 ### For Notes

 You don't need to create issue for contributing in notes.
 Simply add points/heading to Notes.

+[Notes.md](https://github.com/himakhaitan/CP-Directory/blob/main/Notes.md) contains small and little points about DSA one should know from the interview perspective.
+Feel free to add any such points.

+Any further points or headings can be added to Notes depending on how relavant it is to the purpose.

+Some of the examples are:

+- Tricks
+- Term & It's Definition
+- Many More

 ### For Assets